Young girl looking in mirror

 Being ‘good inside’ is a proclamation!
 And using this as a baseline in parenting changes the whole paradigm.
 We know our children are good, and in turn, they reflect their innate goodness back to us.

-Maybe if there’s one thing we’re here to do as parents, it’s to instill this sense of self deeply.
+Maybe if there’s one thing we’re here to do while raising kids, it’s to deeply instill this sense of self.

-Three of my favorite lessons from Dr. Becky’s Instagram:
+Three of my favorite words of parenting advice from Dr. Becky’s Instagram:

 Example from Dr. Becky: